bloxstreet/support/tickets/ticket-creation-reasons.md

 1. TOC
 {:toc}

-Tickets are used in BloxStreet to report various punishments, request clarifications, and more.
-Below, community members can find the acceptable and unacceptable reasons to create a ticket.
+Tickets in BloxStreet serve the purpose of reporting players, seeking clarifications, and addressing other related concerns.
+It is important for community members to be aware of the acceptable and unacceptable reasons for creating a ticket, many of which can be found below.

 **Note:**
 {:.text-red-000}
 - Text highlighted in **green** are the acceptable reasons to make a ticket.
-Community members should create a ticket for these reasons.
 - Text highlighted in **red** are the unacceptable reasons.
-Tickets made for these reasons will be disregarded.
+Tickets made for these reasons will be disregarded or not addressed immediately.
 - For a more in-depth guide to punishments, refer to the [Punishment Guide](https://support.bloxstreet.store/guides/punishment-guide.html).

 ## Acceptable Reasons